DeckHack/TweetDeck-Decompiler/README.md

 2. `cd` into the project directory
 3. Run `npm install`
 4. Run `npm run fetch`
-*This fetches TweetDeck's latest JS files automatically from the internet*
+*This fetches TweetDeck's latest JS files automatically from the internet, placing them in `./sources`*
 4. Run `npm start`
 5. That's it!
+Exported files are available in `./unpacked`. (and `./unpacked_unformatted`, useful for deobfuscation rule development)

 ### Troubleshooting